Rwanda Specialty Green Coffee

 Rwanda's Western Province, Rutsiro District, overlooking Lake Kivu, Mushubati cell.

-Ejo Heza Cupping Notes
+Ejo Heza - Fully Washed Cupping Notes

 Ejo Heza Lean at Origin